 Arrival & DeparturePlan flights to arrive Punta Arenas no later than 6pm on Day 1 and depart no earlier than 12 noon on the last day.
 We do recommend travelers consider arriving one day early to account for any delays.
 Guests arriving one day late may miss the flight to Antarctica and no refund will be provided.
 Arrival transfers from the Punta Arenas airport to the Hotel Dreams del Estrecho is provided if you arrive on Day 1 or one day prior (2014-15 season).
 Departure transfers from Punta Arenas are not provided, but taxis are readily available and should cost $15-$20 from most hotels.

 ActivitiesSnowshoeing (S) may be available free of charge, and kayaking (K) and camping (C) may be available on your Antarctic Express Air Cruise for an added cost.
 The following table details what activities may be available on each departure and their per-person cost.
-Kayaking costs $950, and camping costs $225 for the 2013-14 season and $250 for the 2014-15 season.
+Kayaking costs $950, and camping costs $250 for the 2014-15 season.
 Please contact AdventureSmith for more details and to reserve activity space.

 Jan 06 - Jan 14, 2015 - K, S